AllOffDK/COOP/README.md

 9. Livefeed from the device should be displayed in the prototype program

-If it is not, check the network connection is the same

-If the livefeed is displayed - Prototype is ready to go
+If it is not, check the network connection is the same else if the livefeed is displayed - Prototype is ready to go